Spicy Linguine with Clams and Mussels

 Using tongs, remove the shellfish from the pan and reserve.
 Season the cooking liquid with 2 teaspoons of salt and 1 teaspoon pepper.
 Pour the shellfish cooking liquid over the pasta and toss well.
 Season with salt and pepper, to taste.
 Arrange the reserved shellfish on top of the pasta and serve.

-Recipe courtesy Giada De LaurentiiPasta
+Recipe courtesy of Giada De LaurentiiPasta

 Recipe courtesy of Giada De Laurentiis